tsitsiflora/tsitsiflora.github.io/_posts/2023-03-16-dirty-pipe.md

 ### Back to the PIPE_BUF_FLAG_CAN_MERGE Flag

 For a page to be eligible to be merged, the PIPE_BUF_FLAG_CAN_MERGE flag must be set on the page cache.
 This flag is set by the kernel when the page becomes full.
 If the page cache is then emptied, the PIPE_BUF_FLAG_CAN_MERGE flag is retained.
 This then becomes an issue as you’ll soon see.

+## Fitting it all together

+In the [disclosure post](https://dirtypipe.cm4all.com/), Max Kellman describes how they stumbled upon the vulnerability, all the tests he did to confirm it is a kernel vulnerability and also published an exploit.

+Here is how an attacker can exploit the CVE-2022-0847:

+They first need to access a shell on a system through some means.
+This can be using a normal user account or a service account.
+Next the attacker targets a file that they would like to write to, and they should have read privileges to that file.
+For example, password and configuration files in `/etc`.
+The attacker runs a program to open a pipe, fills page caches with random bytes so that the PIPE_BUF_FLAG_CAN_MERGE flag is set.
+They then empty and replace it with the data they want to overwrite with.
+The PIPE_BUF_FLAG_CAN_MERGE flag causes the new data to be merged back into the original target file and circumvents the read-only restriction.

+## Exploit code analysis

+1. The exploit reads the target file (which has read permission) so that it gets cached in the page cache.
+2. Then, the exploit creates a pipe in a special way such that it has the PIPE_BUF_FLAG_CAN_MERGE flag set.
+3. Next, the exploit uses the splice() system call to make the pipe point to the location of the page cache where the desired data of the file is cached.
+4. Finally, we write arbitrary data into the pipe.
+This data will overwrite the cached file page & because PIPE_BUF_FLAG_CAN_MERGE is set, it ultimately overwrites the file on the disk, thus accomplishing our task.

+The exploit that I am using can be found [here](https://github.com/Arinerron/CVE-2022-0847-DirtyPipe-Exploit).